HassanShafiq/Embedded-Systems/Cortex-M Bare-Metal/27_ADC_Driver_Basic/README.md

 ## ADC Driver - Basic</br>
-This project implements an ADC Driver on Pin 3 of Port E (PE 3) using Sample Sequency 3 (SS3) of ADC Module 0, to read an analog input voltage of 0-3.3V.
-ADC0 EMUX register is configured Software Trigger based ADC Conversion.
+This project implements an ADC Driver on Pin 3 of Port E (PE 3) using Sample Sequency 3 (SS3) of ADC Module 0, to read an analog input voltage of 0-3.3V.</br>

+ADC0 EMUX register is configured for Software Trigger based ADC Conversion.
+To detect the end-of-conversion, bit-3 of ADC0 RIS register is polled and then the value of ADC0 conversion is read from SSFIFO3 register is read.